Bathroom Remodel Costs & Tips For Los Angeles

 The shower is a substantial portion of a bathroom remodel cost, but it can range from reasonably inexpensive to extravagant.
 On the inexpensive side, one would utilize a pre-fab shower surround made of fiberglass instead of utilizing tile.
 A shower surround is available for a stand-alone shower or a shower/bath combo.
 This material is commonly used in apartments or rental properties.
 This option can often be installed for $1,000 or less.

 To create a higher-end look and feel, most homeowners use tile on the shower walls.
 Tile is expensive because it’s very labor-intensive to install.
 So, regardless of the cost of the tile itself (which can certainly be expensive), this often becomes a substantial cost of the project.
+The smaller the tiles, the more labor cost is involved in the installation process.
 In addition to shower walls, one must also consider the shower floor.
 Again, there are two options here.
 The cheaper option is a fiberglass shower pan and the more attractive option is to use tile.
 The shower walls and floor also require the installation of a backer-board and a ‘hot-mop’ as waterproofing under the tile, which adds another cost in this category.

-The shower is often a major focal point of any bathroom, so its important to get this right with your contractor.
-First and foremost, be aware that tilework is a very skilled trade and only experienced tile layers have the experience to do this right.
+The shower is often a major focal point of any bathroom, so it’s important to get this right with your contractor.
+First and foremost, be aware that tilework is a very skilled trade and only experienced tile installers have the experience to do this right.
 Workers without the right skills can easily ruin a shower with crooked, uneven, or poorly grouted tile work.
-So, check the tile work on a regular basis while its in progress.
+So, check the tile work on a regular basis while it’s in progress.

-Also, make sure to be clear with your contractor about the exact pattern and design you want, ie. will the tile be horizontal or vertical, will it run all the way to the ceiling, what color do you want the grout, and how will the exposed tile edges look, etc. Finally, remember to discuss whether you want a ‘bench’ in your shower, the size of the bench size, and the material you want to use there.
+Also, make sure to be clear with your contractor about the exact pattern and design you want, ie. will the tile be horizontal or vertical, will it run all the way to the ceiling, what color do you want the grout, and how will the exposed tile edges look, etc. If you’re planning to use marble or other natural material, ask the tile retailer for any specific installation requirements.
+Finally, remember to discuss whether you want a ‘bench’ in your shower, the size of the bench size, and the material you want to use there.

 Not every bathroom these days must include a bathtub, but it’s a must in a secondary (kid’s) bathroom and a regular feature in a luxury master bathroom.
 In a secondary bathroom, it is likely to be integrated into a shower/tub combo and should not substantially increase the bathroom remodel cost.
-A bathtub of this size is likely to cost between $300-$800.
+A bathtub of this size is likely to cost between $300-$800 and can come in porcelain, fiberglass, metal, etc.

 Alternatively, in a master bathroom, a stand-alone bathtub will be considerably more expensive.
 One option that is popular is a freestanding or clawfoot style tub which could be ceramic, fiberglass, cast iron, etc. Another option is a drop-in style tub which requires the construction of a framed platform to fit inside.
 Either way, expect this to be a substantial part of your budget to cover the cost of the tub, any surrounding tile, running water supply and drain lines to the location, and the cost of the tub hardware.